Skip to main content

 Students should be prepared for their appointments with you.
 They should have:

 1. Information about the courses and programs they are considering.
 Students are given a list of programs that have the potential to fulfill their degree requirements and advised how to narrow their choices.
 They’re helped to find course descriptions, syllabi, and a list of courses that have already been through the equivalency process.
 The detail of information varies by overseas university.
-If they do not have course information, send them back to the Learning Resource Center to get it.
+If they do not have course information, send them back to the Center for Learning Excellence to get it.

 2. Their current degree audit.